A4-Tacks/mindustry_logic_bang_lang/README-en_US.md

   This plugin can be obtained at [here](./syntax/vscode/support/)

+  Due to low maintenance frequency, consider using plugins such as Vsnips to make Vim's snippets work in VSCode

 - [**BlocklyEditor**]\:
   This is a graphical code editor framework that implements an editor for Bang language.